dwavesystems/dwave-ocean-sdk/examples/and.rst

   :scale: 20 %
   :alt: Unit cell

-  Chimera unit cell.
+  Chimera unit cell illustrated in two layouts.

-To fit the 3-qubit loop into a 4-sided structure, create a chain of 2 physical qubits that represent a single variable.
+To fit the 3-qubit loop into a 4-sided structure, create a chain of 2 qubits to represent a single variable.
 For example, chain qubit 0 and qubit 4 to represent variable :math:`z`.

 .. figure:: ../_static/Embedding_Chimera_AND.png
   :name: Embedding_Chimera_AND